-Wherever possible we allow CYP to carry their on medicines and relevant devices and where CYP self-administer we will provide supervision as appropriate
+Wherever possible we allow CYP to carry their own medicines and relevant devices and where CYP self-administer we will provide supervision as appropriate

-- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYPs health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber and are in-date, labelled and provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage - The school will accept insulin that is inside an insulin pen or pump rather than its original container, but it must be in date. - Non prescribed medication can only be administered in a school/setting where it is absolutely essential to the child's health and where it cannot be taken out of the schools/settings hours.
-A first aider would only administer non-prescribed medication if parents have provided this and given consent. - When non prescribed medicine in administered it must have prior written parental consent form and a record of administration form must be kept - The school/setting should ensure they treat the non prescribed medication the same as if it were prescribed i.e. Checking the packaging, expiry date, dosage, administration instructions, correct storage etc. - Non prescribed medication should be provided by the parents.
-The School will not routinely hold their own stocks of medication These will be stored in the safe by Lead First Aider. - We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give medication when we have written parental permission to do so. - Where appropriate, CYP are encouraged to carry and administer their own medication with a spare being kept with Lead First Aider or in reception. - Medication not carried by CYP is stored with Lead First Aider or in reception. - Controlled drugs are stored in the safe with Lead First Aider.
+- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYPs health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber and are in-date, labelled and provided in the original container, as dispensed by the pharmacist, and include instructions for administration, dosage and storage - The school will accept insulin that is in date and is provided in the original container (for example, vial, insulin pen or insulin pump). - Non prescribed medication can only be administered in a school/setting where it is absolutely essential to the child's health and where it cannot be taken out of the schools/settings hours.
+A first aider would only administer non-prescribed medication if parents have provided this and given consent.

-CYP who do not carry and administer their own medication know where it is stored and how to readily access it.
+- When non prescribed medicine in administered it must have prior written parental consent form and a record of administration form must be kept - The school/setting should ensure they treat the non-prescribed medication the same as if it were prescribed i.e., Checking the packaging, expiry date, dosage, administration instructions, correct storage etc. - Non prescribed medication should be provided by the parents.
+The school will not routinely hold their own stocks of medication - We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give medication when we have written parental permission to do so. - Where appropriate, CYP are encouraged to carry and administer their own medication with a spare being kept with Lead First Aider or in reception. - Medication not carried by CYP is stored with Lead First Aider or in reception. - Controlled drugs are stored in the safe with Lead First Aider. - CYP who do not carry and administer their own medication know where it is stored and how to readily access it.